-This unit will focus on oversight of degree paths, study methods, utilising the library for research, academic style for footnotes and bibliography, reading skills, exercises in note-taking, electronic research, methodology and skill development in essay writing, time management, plagiarism and paraphrasing, the use of the software program Turnitin and a range of academic skills for tertiary study in theology.
+This unit will focus on an understanding of the University of Divinity as a collegiate and specialist university, degree paths, study methods, utilising the library and the library HUB for research, theological language, academic style for footnotes and bibliography, reading skills, note-taking, electronic research resources, skill development in essay writing, time management, plagiarism and paraphrasing, the use of the software program turnitin and a range of academic skills for tertiary study in theology.

 Evans, David, and Paula Gruba.
 How to Write a Better Thesis.
 2nd ed.
 Melbourne: Melbourne University Press, 2002.

 Marshall, Lorraine.
 A Learning Companion: Your Guide to Practising Independent Learning.
-Frenchs Forest: Pearson Education Australia, 2006.
+Frenchs Forest, NSW: Pearson Education Australia, 2006.

-Marshall, Lorraine, and Francis Rowland.
+Marshall, Lorraine, and Francis.
+Rowland.
 A Guide to Learning Independently.
-Frenchs Forest: Pearson Education Australia, 2006.
+Frenchs Forest, NSW: Pearson Education Australia, 2006.

-Turner, Kathy, Brenda Krenus, Lynette Ireland, and Leigh Pointon.
+Turner, Kathy, and Brenda Krenus, Lynette Ireland and Leigh Pointon.
 Essential Academic Skills.
 2nd ed.
-Melbourne: OUP, 2011.
+Melbourne: Oxford University Press, 2011.